-- Network selection between router and proxy. - Transport selection between router and proxy.
+- Network selection between router and proxy. - Transport selection between router and proxy. - Transport optimization between router and proxy (since in this case Celerway controls two end points, new transport protocols and modifications can be used between the two).

 Figure 4: Communication via a path including a Celerway Proxy and Router.